 Uruguay collaborated in various inter-sessional meetings (swordfish, porbeagle), submitting papers for the assessments and the data preparatory meetings.
 Genetic studies are being carried out jointly with other countries for species identification and age and growth studies on Tetrapturus pfluegeri.
-Work was done for the preparation of the ICCAT shark identification sheets and information on sharks was updated (Chapter 2, Section 2.2.1) of the new ICCAT Manual.
+Work was done for the preparation of the ICCAT shark identification sheets and information on sharks was updated (ICCAT Manual, 2010c) for the new ICCAT Manual.
 Research has been carried out on the monitoring and evaluation of the problem of the incidental catch of sea birds, as well as the implementation of mitigation measures for their enforcement on the fleet.